 It’s then a case of either putting the right training in place or reconsidering if the dashboard could be better implemented for another, more technical member of staff.
 It’s wise to ensure that executives are included in a dashboard project, as often the success of their implementation on the intranet depends on executives leading by example.

 Dashboards are a powerful addition to any enterprise and as discussed, research has shown that they can substantially and positively affect growth and financial performance.
-However, just as with an intranet project, they do require planning and an understanding of how they will help the business to reach its goals.
+However, just as with an intranet project, they do require planning and an understanding of how they will help the business to reach its intranet KPIs and business goals.